Kkevsterrr/geneva/README.md

 ## Setup

 Geneva has been developed and tested for Centos or Debian-based systems.
-Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time.
+Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time and requires python3.7+.

 Install netfilterqueue dependencies:
 ```
-# sudo apt-get install build-essential python-dev libnetfilter-queue-dev libffi-dev libssl-dev
+# sudo apt-get install build-essential python-dev libnetfilter-queue-dev libffi-dev libssl-dev iptables python3-pip
 ```

 Install Python dependencies: